- Home

 While you can enjoy miso soup by itself, adding extra veggies is a great way to bulk it out and make it even healthier.
 Shredding ginger, garlic, chillies, leeks, carrots, and kale into miso soup also makes it tastier and can go a long way in boosting your immune system.

-If you’d like to try this, check out this shredded vegetable miso soup by Olive.
+If you’d like to try this, check out this shredded vegetable miso soup from Olive.

 11. Pumpkin and carrot soup

-Paired with spiced carrot, this soup is velvety smooth and flavoured with warming spices like cumin, paprika, turmeric, nutmeg, and cardamom.
-It’s so comforting it’s essentially the culinary equivalent of pulling on a warm jumper!
+Paired with spiced carrot, pumpkin soup is velvety smooth and flavoured with warming spices like cumin, paprika, turmeric, nutmeg, and cardamom.
+This soup is so comforting it’s essentially the culinary equivalent of pulling on a warm jumper!

 To make this spiced carrot and pumpkin soup, try this recipe from Domestic Gothess – which is also vegan.